Books like 'Sandition'

 Right Ho, Jeeves: Jeeves & Wooster Series by P.G.
 Wodehouse

-Rated: 4.29 of 5 stars · 39 ratingsBertie returns to London from several weeks in Cannes spent in the company of his Aunt Dahlia Travers and her daughter Angela... -
+Rated: 4.29 of 5 stars · 39 ratingsBertie returns to London from several weeks in Cannes spent in the company of his Aunt Dahlia Travers and her daughter Angela.
+In Bertie's absence, Jeeves has been advising Bertie's old school friend, Gussie Fink-Nottle, who is in love with a goofy, sentimental, whimsical, childish girl named Madeline Bassett…. -

 The Convent Girl by Tania Crosse

-Rated: 4.59 of 5 stars · 15 ratingsA compelling tale of secrets and betrayal, friendship and trust in a time of war.1941.
+Rated: 4.59 of 5 stars · 15 ratingsA compelling tale of secrets and betrayal, friendship and trust in a time of war.
+1941.
 Bombs are falling all over Plymouth.
-Young Maisie O’Sullivan must make a choice that will change her life for ever.Maisie yearns for a family of her own.
+Young Maisie O’Sullivan must make a choice that will change her life for ever.
+Maisie yearns for a family of her own.
 Raised as a charity orphan in a Catholic convent in Ireland, she believed she was all alone in the world... -

 Aurora by D.G.
 Rampton

-Rated: 4.56 of 5 stars · 15 ratings70,000+ readers have already discovered the Regency Goddesses Series.
-The books, which can be read in any order, are regularly in the U.S. top 20 for Historical Romance and Humor & Satire... -
+Rated: 4.46 of 5 stars · 16 ratings70,000+ readers have already discovered the Regency Goddesses Series.
+The books, which can be read in any order, are regularly in the U. S. top 20 for Historical Romance and Humor & Satire. ♥ an opposites-attract romance. ♥ a formidable hero. ♥ an irrepressible heroine. ♥ a menagerie of lovable characters... -

-The Parlor Game: A Regency Romance by Ashtyn Newbold
+The Parlor Game by Ashtyn Newbold

 Rated: 4.56 of 5 stars · 12 ratingsLove might be the most dangerous game of all.
 After enduring a loveless marriage, Anne, the widowed Lady Daventry, hopes to find happiness with her first love, Miles, upon his return from India.
 Knowing his plans to settle in London, she accepts an invitation to a house party in Town, hosted by the eccentric Lady Tottenham... -